antoBit/antodev/src/blog/2021-03-22-do-not-use-the-css-background-shorthand-as-a-prop-in-react.md

 />
 ```

 That's all!
-Hope this is useful to you 💪🏻
+I hope this is useful to you 💪🏻